44-566-Machine-Learning-S24/ml-s24-project-kcharris/.ipynb_checkpoints/DATA-checkpoint.md

 max	2.787965e+09	1256.000000	10.000000	14075.000000
 ```

+The value for Budget is an Object that should be registering as an integer.
+I did have to go through and coerce it into a numerical value my models could work with.

 Genres value count example showing contained data before transformation
 ```
 [{'id': 18, 'name': 'Drama'}]                                                                                                         5000